 It was also customary to cure [patients] by rubbing and sucking the sick man’s abdomen and other parts of his body while smearing the same parts with grease or the meat and fat of the cui [guinea pig] or of a toad.

-The first detailed study was that of Bolton and Calvin (1981) in the village of Santa Barbara, near Cuzco.
-There, guinea pigs are eaten; used for divination, according to the sounds they make; sacrificed to Pachamama (the Earth Mother) and to the apus or mountain spirits; used as medicine; and referred to:
+The detailed study of Bolton and Calvin (1981) in the village of Santa Barbara, near Cuzco shows, that: guinea pigs are eaten; used for divination, according to the sounds they make; sacrificed to Pachamama (the Earth Mother) and to the apus or mountain spirits; used as medicine; and referred to:

 “as the x-rays of the Andean peoples for their utility in detecting the cause of the sicknesses”